idanarye/bevy-yoleck/MIGRATION-GUIDES.md

 });
 ```

-Unlike `YoleckTypeHandler`, that specifiy the one data structure used by the
+Unlike `YoleckTypeHandler`, that specifies the one data structure used by the
 entity and all the edit and populate systems it'll have, `YoleckEntityType` can
 specify multiple components and no systems.
 Systems are registered separately,
 and are not bound to a single entity type: